-Here you’re also steps from shaded picnic grounds, a water fountain and restrooms.
-It’s a nice spot to relax or run around either before or after the waterfall hike.
+Here you’re steps from shaded picnic grounds, a water fountain and restrooms.
+It’s a nice spot to relax before or after this waterfall hike.

 The trailhead is located near the center of the parking lot.
 The trail immediately descends to an intersection with the white-blazed Appalachian Trail.

-Turn left at the trail marker, then turn right onto the blue-blazed trail.
-Fern fronds dominate both sides of the trail, emanating a fragrant scent as you descend the trail.
+Turn left at the trail marker, then turn right at the blue-blazed trail.
+Fern fronds dominate both sides of the trail, emanating a fragrant scent as you hike the trail.

 Continue on, deeper into the dense forest, and you’ll see massive downed trees with exposed roots.

-Under the shade of tall trees, it’s not hard to find mossy rocks and lichen-covered tree bark, too.
-At the .65-mile mark, a large rock outcropping appears on the left side of the trail.
+Under the shade of tall trees, you’ll see mossy rocks and lichen-covered tree bark.
+At the .65-mile mark, a large rock outcropping appears on the left of the trail.

-Keep walking and all of a sudden a lush ravine will materialize on the right-hand side of the trail.
+A lush ravine soon materializes on the right-hand side of the trail.
 Thankfully, the trail is still wide enough to comfortably push forward to the falls.

-Near the 1.1-mile mark, you will begin to hear the cascading water making its way to the falls.
+Near the 1.1-mile mark, you will hear the cascading water making its way to the falls.
 In another few steps, a small rock scramble adds to the fun of this hike.

 As you come into the daylight (much of the hike is shaded), a west-facing view of tree-covered mountains is visible on the right side.

 From here the dense forest regains control until a split.
 A trail sign notes Lewis Falls is a mere 250 feet away.

-Gushing waters flow downstream into the waterfall in Virginia.
+Gushing waters flow downstream.
 Here there are several large rocks, many in the shade, to take a break to re-fuel and re-hydrate.

 But wait, there’s more.
-Continue past the viewpoint to an observation deck for an even more profound view of the tumbling falls.
-This, as they say, is the money shot.
+Continue past the viewpoint to an observation deck for a more profound view of the tumbling falls.
+This is the money shot.